celonis/homcc/README.md

 ## Documentation
 - TODO:
-  - Brief overview of what `homcc` is and why it exists: distribtued compilation -> faster build times, modern alternative
+  - Brief overview of what `homcc` is and why it exists: distributed compilation -> faster build times, modern alternative
   - Differences to `distcc`: thin connection as priority, caching, local pre-processing
   - Description of client-server interaction
   - Description of server-side caching